sweattep/modern_quotes/README.md

 >give workers the freedom to walk away from a job

+>there is no choice between illness and health

 >Can't cut corners with the IRS; percentages and deductions must be applied precisely.
 Rules ensure accuracy and adherence to regulations, unlike heuristic systems that could introduce variability and errors.

 >Everything is related to everything else.
 That's all.
 Just keep that in mind, learn whatever you can and help others learn what they can.
 I do the best I can, and I tell everybody, "Do the best you can for someone else."